Varundube99/Bot_Detection_GNN/README.md

-\### Check a User (Prediction Interface)
+\## 🔍 Check a User

-Users can manually input account features to detect whether the account is a bot.
+Users can manually input account behavior.

-Input Fields:
+Input: